GeoffAWaddington/CSI30Wiki/Message-Generators.md

 WidgetEnd
 ```

-This can also be used for OSC devices that may require an AnyPress widget (this was added to support the Behringer X32).
+This can also be used for OSC devices that may require an AnyPress widget (this was added to support the Behringer X32/Midas Series).
 ```
 Widget Solo1
     AnyPress  /solosw/01